JG24/IPCmediaServer/README.md

 Connection to the server is possible at http://IP:8080/cgi-bin/webui - where IP is the camera address assigned by the router.

+All video traffic **is not transmitted** through external servers!
+However, I use several CDNs (Content Delivery Network) from where I get resources like jQuery or FontAwesome.

 That's how it looks:

 **Live view**: